muziejus/javascripting-english-major/about.md

 permalink: /about/
 ---

-# About

-*The JavaScripting English Major* is created by [Moacir P. de Sá Pereira](http://moacir.com) to be used, initially, in the 2017 course “[Novel Maps of New York](https://muziejus.github.io/novel-maps-of-ny-2017/),” taught as part of the Digital Literary Studies sequence in the [English Department at
+This course, *The JavaScripting English Major*, was created by [Moacir P. de Sá Pereira](http://moacir.com) to be used, initially, in the 2017 course “[Novel Maps of New York](https://muziejus.github.io/novel-maps-of-ny-2017/),” taught as part of the Digital Literary Studies sequence in the [English Department at